-Welcome to CI's Training and Professional Development page.
+Welcome to CSUCI's Training and Professional Development page.
 We look forward to spending time with you.

-CI's Professional Development and Personal Enrichment (PDPE) Office supports CI's academic mission by transforming the delivery of services through continuous improvements, providing a foundation that is knowledge driven, flexible in approach, and entrepreneurial in spirit.
+CSUCI's Professional Development and Personal Enrichment (PDPE) Office supports CSUCI's academic mission by transforming the delivery of services through continuous improvements, providing a foundation that is knowledge driven, flexible in approach, and entrepreneurial in spirit.
 We are here to serve all staff with their professional development and personal enrichment needs.

 Professional Development & Personal Enrichment (PDPE) Programs